nodejs/node/doc/api/esm.md

 from using any entry points that are not defined, including the `package.json`.
 This is a Semver-Major change.
-To make the introduction of `"exports"` Semver-Minor either ensure that every previously supported entry point is exported or include a export of the root of the package `"./"; "./"`.
+To make the introduction of `"exports"` Semver-Minor either ensure that every previously supported entry point is exported or include an export of the root of the package `"./": "./"`.

 If both `"exports"` and `"main"` are defined, the `"exports"` field takes precedence over `"main"`.